Skip to main content

 Do you handle Shopify marketing?

 Yes.
-The work can include store paths, product pages, collection pages, checkout friction, email follow-up, tracking, and reporting.
+The work can include product pages, collection pages, checkout clarity, Klaviyo follow-up, paid traffic, tracking, and revenue reporting.

 03